- Current Affairs

 - Italian Mafia

-Money Laundering is the “washing” of proceeds from illegal activities through investing in real estate, fine art, and other legitimate businesses so that the ill-gotten gains may be enjoyed.
+Money Laundering is the “washing” of proceeds from illegal activities through investing in real estate, fine art, and other legitimate businesses so that the ill-gotten gains may be enjoyed, but can also include tax evasion strategies without additional crimes.
 Money laundering is facilitated through commercial and private banks via nested LLCs and other structures that hide ownership.
 On April 3, 2016, The Panama Papers dump by a whistleblower at Panamanian law firm Mossack Fonseca, revealed this structure and many criminal networks have been prosecuted since.
 Other document dumps following have expanded the law enforcement capability tremendously.
 In November 2017, The Paradise Papers revealed more.

 Trump’s Bank Was Subpoenaed by N.Y.
 Prosecutors in Criminal Inquiry The subpoena, sent to Deutsche Bank, suggests that the inquiry into President Trump’s business practices is more wide-ranging than previously known.
 The New York Times By David Enrich, Ben Protess, William K. Rashbaum and August 5, 2020